unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 Other Services (except public administration)

-The dataset from data.gov can be found here: [http://catalog.data.gov/dataset/employee-compensation-by-industry-in-iowa](http://catalog.data.gov/dataset/employee-compensation-by-industry-in-iowa)
+This dataset from data.gov can be found here: [http://catalog.data.gov/dataset/employee-compensation-by-industry-in-iowa](http://catalog.data.gov/dataset/employee-compensation-by-industry-in-iowa)

 On the data.gov website, datasets can be downloaded as a CSV, RDF, JSON, or a XML file.
 This dataset can easily be parsed into ATSD using the JSON file format.